Demographics of the Czech Republic: Officially recognised minorities

 The economic migration of Bulgarians to the Czech Republic began in the 1990s.
 4,363 citizens claimed to have Bulgarian nationality in the 2001 census.
 They mostly live in the large cities and towns, such as Prague, Brno, Ostrava, Karlovy Vary, Kladno, Ústí nad Labem, Děčín, and Havířov.
 Nowadays the newcomers from Bulgaria aim for these areas in particular, where they can join an already established community.
 Many of these economic immigrants have dual citizenship of both the Czech Republic and Bulgaria.
 However most of the recent immigrants still only have Bulgarian citizenship.

 The Bulgarian Cultural Organisation publishes the magazine Roden Glas, while a folklore organisation Kytka promotes traditional Bulgarian dances.
 Among other organisations are Pirin, Zaedno, Vazraždane and Hyshove.

-As an officially recognized minority the Bulgarian citizens of the Czech Republic enjoy the right to use their language in communication with authorities and in the courts of law.
-They also enjoy a number of other rights connected to the status of recognized minority, e.g. the right to education in their own language: the first Bulgarian school in the current Czech Republic was established in 1946 in Prague.
+As an officially recognised minority the Bulgarian citizens of the Czech Republic enjoy the right to use their language in communication with authorities and in the courts of law.
+They also enjoy a number of other rights connected to the status of recognised minority, e.g. the right to education in their own language: the first Bulgarian school in the current Czech Republic was established in 1946 in Prague.